cisocrgroup/pocoweb/frontend/public_html/doc.md

 A project archive is a zipped directory structure that contains the OCR and image files for the pages of a document.
-Image files should be encoded as PNG files if possible, but JPEG or TIFF encoded images are fine, too.
+Image files should be encoded as PNG files if possible, but specify or TIFF encoded images are fine, too.
 The OCR files should be either
 [ABBYY-XML](),